mtekk/Breadcrumb-NavXT/readme.txt

 6. A screenshot of the Settings Import/Export/Reset form under the Help menu

 == Changelog ==

+= 5.5.1 =
+Release date: August 13th, 2016

+* Bug fix: Fixed issue in `bcn_breadcrumb_trail::find_type()` that identified pages as posts, causing the erroneous inclusion of the post root in the breadcrumb trail for pages.

 = 5.5.0 =
 Release date: August 12th, 2016